Do you know of someone who should be acknowledged in one our 6 categories?

 Pat turned to performing when one of her high school teachers suggested she “take her energy and put it on stage for all to see”!
 Pat has been a member of both the Brockville Theatre Guild and the Brockville Operatic Society for over 45 years.
 She has had the lead role in many of their productions—starring as Annie in Annie Get Your Gun and even playing in the revival of Annie in 2008!
 In addition, she has served on the executive for many years and has contributed extensively to work behind the scenes with props and set décor.

 Dr. Phillips started his musical career as a member of the Trinity Anglican Church Choir.
 He went on to sing in local choirs and was a member of the University of Toronto, Hart House Glee Club.
 After moving back to Brockville and starting his dental practice, he participated in a number of musical and entertainment activities – including his part as an oboe player with the Brockville Rifles.
-Dr. Phillips and Traves Hepplestone were founders of the Brockville Operatic Society.
+Dr. Phillips and Traves Heppleston were founders of the Brockville Operatic Society.

 2008